 ||Facilities This campground contains 6 sites that can accommodate up to 6 people each.
 Picnic tables, a BBQ grill, and fire ring with benches are provided.
 The site is in an open area with shade.
 Vault toilets and garbage service are provided.
 Parking spurs are paved.
 Due to its proximity to the highway, some noise from passing traffic is to be expected.

-From Idaho City, Idaho, take Highway 21 north for about 10 miles to the campground.
+From Idaho City, Idaho, travel State Highway 21 north for about 10 miles to the campground.
 The entrance is on the west side of the road.